-Cambridge Mechatronics (CML) have developed a sensor shift OIS actuator design controlled using Shape Memory Alloy (SMA).
+Cambridge Mechatronics (CML) have developed a Sensor Shift OIS actuator system using Shape Memory Allow (SMA) technology.
 The actuator uses a simple design of 4 SMA wires of 25um diameter in a square configuration around the image sensor.
-These SMA wires contract upon heating above a transition temperature - the image sensor position and motion is therefore achieved by controlling the wire lengths thermally.
-CML’s designs ensure no compromise is made to the camera performance.
+These SMA wires contract and expand upon heating and cooling, resulting in changes in wire lengths that generate high force and cause a change in the image sensor's position.
+Fast and precide position control of the actuator and image sensor is delivered by CML's unique IC Firmware to generate optimised OIS performance.

 CML’s SMA sensor shift actuator designs for a range of image sensor formats are now widely available for sampling from proven and experienced supply chains.
 CML’s 4-wire designs are reliable and have shipped in >45 million handsets to date, routinely with top camera quality scores from independent testing.
 The first smartphone camera incorporating CML’s new SMA sensor shift technology was released in the flagship handset of a major brand early in 2022.